 I fondly remember my favorite teachers.
 How one instilled a love of reading.
 How another used humor.
 How another truly cared about me.
 Today, I love hearing my own children talk about their teachers and the things they like about them, from telling stories to giving hugs to joking around.
 This year, teachers need our appreciation more than ever.
-In this article, I'm sharing a 2022 Teacher Appreciation Week activity and free printable that students can use to celebrate!
+In this article, I'm sharing a 2023 Teacher Appreciation Week activity and a free printable that students can use to celebrate!

 Each year I use a simple writing activity with students to encourage teacher appreciation and practice letter writing.
 What I especially love about this activity is that it makes students reflect on the various teachers who have invested interest in their learning and success.

 Tell students to think about a teacher (or teachers) who influence them positively.
 Then have students brainstorm and prewrite about all the memories they have of this teacher.
 Once complete, task students with writing a rough draft of their teacher appreciation letter.

 Before students begin writing, go over the parts of a friendly letter.
 You can also download the Parts of a Friendly Letter Grammar Mini Lesson & Practice Sheet to review letter writing with your students.
 This printable lesson includes guided instruction, guided practice, and independent grammar practice.

 Here are some key points to remind students when writing their notes of appreciation:

 Salutation.
 Don’t forget to address the note.
 Maintain the formal style of Ms., Mrs., or Mr. when addressing a teacher.